Women in a seminar talking

 Complying superannuation fund

-A registered superannuation scheme, or a section within a registered superannuation scheme, that has been approved by the Financial Markets Authority as having met certain criteria similar to KiwiSaver.
+A registered superannuation scheme, or a section within a registered superannuation scheme, that has been approved by the Financial Markets Authority as having key features of KiwiSaver.

 Compound interest